DermotSheerin/assignment/README.md

    - Employee API

 ## Integration tests for API’s
 The Mocha 'API tests' suite can be accessed from the test folder in the project root directory.
-The suite of tests can be ran from the auth-api-test.js file.
+The test folder contains 4 test files:
+ - auth-api-test.js file: login/authentication test
+ - companyEmployee-service.js: service class to deliver client-side api to the remote service
+ - company-api-test.js: company tests
+ - employee-api-test.js: employee tests

 The Jest 'API tests' suite can be accessed from the __test__ folder in the project root directory.
 The suite of tests can be ran from the userToken.spec.js file.

 ### Routing - includes some protected routes, handled by the authenticateToken middleware